erizov/Professor/semester_1/lecture_05_trees/binary_search_tree/README.md

 4. Implement Binary Search Tree from scratch using only the function signature
 5. Modify Binary Search Tree to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Binary Search Tree for a specific use case (e.g., nearly sorted data)
+7. Optimize Binary Search Tree for a specifapplyuse case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Binary Search Tree
 9. Compare Binary Search Tree performance with alternative algorithms on large datasets